nhocki/como_vamos/README.md

 * `SECRET_KEY_BASE`: A very long, random script for cookies.
 Generate one with `rake secret`.
 * `DATABASE_URL`: The URL of the production database.
 E.g `postgres://myuser:mypass@localhost/somedatabase`

+All these keys are referenced in the `config/secrets.yml` file.

 ---

 [This is a rewrite.
 The original can be found here.](https://github.com/andmej/como_vamos)